learn-co-curriculum/phase-4-authorizing-requests-lab/README.md

 ## Learning Goals

-- Use the session hash authorize a user to perform actions
+- Use the session hash to authorize a user to perform actions

 ## Introduction